 3) the Braniff Graduate School of Liberal Arts Department of Psychology (Professional Licensed Counselor)

 4) the Satish & Yasmin Gupta School of Business, Program in Accounting.

 As part of its commitment to deliver the highest quality education and ensure students achieve their educational objectives, the University will monitor state requirements in states where prospective and enrolled students are located.
 The Office of Institutional Effectiveness will update this information on this website.
 If you have any questions, please don’t hesitate to contact the Assistant Provost for Institutional Effectiveness, Vicky Morris-Dueer at email@example.com.

-At present, the five programs discussed below were not determined to meet hte criteria of this licensure ruling.
+At present, the four programs discussed below were not determined to meet the criteria of this licensure ruling.
 However, in good faith to our students, we will continue to evaluate these programs as part of our annual policy review processes.
 Program leaders will also inform us directly if any changes occur to licensure.